ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ## Design Features

 - Mobile & Desktop optimized
-- Dark Mode (icon in the Footer)
+- Dark Mode (toggle in the footer)
-- Lightbox Preview before posting images.
+- Image Preview before posting.
-- All image format supported.
+- Supports all image aspect-ratios
-- User Collection of all User following you
+- List of all User following you
+- Skeletons during loading process
-- Get a random PosterImages when not available
+- Random PosterImages when not set

 ## Functional Features

 - User Recommender
-- Un/ Follow favorite User
+- Follow favorite User
-- Share a Post by copy function without beeing loged in
+- Share a Post by share function
 - Public Post Detail page
 - Richtext editor
+- Markdown support for posts (links)
-- Post links with Markdown
+- Parses #Hashtag to links in posts
-- Hashtag highlighting
-- Answer to a single
+- Answer to a user @username
 - Scroll to selected Post
 - View all Post sorted by Hashtag
 - Link to a User in a post